The speculation of whether or not Tiger Woods will play in this year’s Masters is over.

 “I’d also like to thank the fans for their support and concern.
 It’s very kind and greatly appreciated.
 This is frustrating, but it’s something my doctors advised me to do for my immediate and long-term health.”

-, and others at Augusta National thank Woods in a statement for keeping them and fans a breast of his condition, I'm sure that the ratings slip and the lost revenue that comes with Woods missing this tournament will not come with a 'thank you' from the network or the course.
+While Billy Payne, chairman of Augusta National Golf Club, and others at Augusta National thank Woods in a statement for keeping them and fans a breast of his condition, I’m sure that the ratings slip and the lost revenue that comes with Woods missing this tournament will not come with a ‘thank you’ from the network or the course.

 Even though Woods has been under intense scrutiny of the last couple of years, no one can deny the excitement and money that Woods brings a match that he participates in.